 This beautifully illustrated read is one my girls have often read for bedtime.
 The descriptive, rhyming text by Patricia Hegarty paired with the rich illustrations by Britta Teckentrup makes this read so captivating.
 Many of you I’m sure will have read this book already but there are some great learning points to expand upon including the various habitats and nocturnal animals.
 The peek through pages also add so much intrigue and also reflect the moons changing shape.
 A gorgeous book indeed.

-A selection of books relating to space and the Moon and brilliant picks to celebrate the 50th anniversary of the moon landing.
+A selection of books relating to space and the Moon, do hope you’ve enjoyed.

 Disclaimer: Many of these books were sent to us from the publishers with the exception of Whatever Next which was borrowed from the library.
 All words and opinions are entirely my own and books were selected by me to be included in this piece.
 This post contains affiliates links.